conradludgate/csv/README.md

 Marshal works in a very similar but the opposite way.
 Takes in a slice or array of a struct, writes the header row of all the fields then proceeds to write the contents of the slice as CSV data.

+## TODO:

+More tests need to be written, testing the usage of the built in CSV library's decoding/encoding capabilities.

+Support more of the stdlib's types for marshalling and unmarshalling.